zunda/test-rails8/README.md

 heroku open
 ```

-As of 2024-12-04, deploy to Fir doesn't complete waiting for release dyno to complete.
-The `git` command can be terminated with a Ctrl-C with running `watch heroku ps` on another terminal and waiting for the `release` dyno to run and terminate.

 ## Features
 ### Rails cache
 Solid Cache is configured to store cache on the file system.
 The cached time shown on the home page might be inconsistent among web dynos.